-Paper 1: Shakespeare and the 19th-century novel • 64 marks • 40% of GCSE students will answer one question on their play of choice.
-They will be required to write in detail about an extract from the play and then to write about the play as a
+Paper 1: Shakespeare and the 19th-century novel written exam: 1 hour 45 minutes • 64 marks • 40% of GCSE students will answer one question on their play of choice.
+They will be required to write in detail about an extract from the play and then to write and then to write about the novel as a whole.
+Paper 2: Modern texts • written exam: 2 hour Section C Unseen and poetry 15 minutes • 96 marks 1 poetry: Students will answer one question • 60% of GCSE question from a choice of on one unseen 00% OF GC3L 1 - • poem and one • question comparing this poem with a · · second unseen l poem.

-the novel as a whole.

-Paper 2: Modern texts • written exam: 2 hour Section A Section B Section C Unseen

-and poetry 15 minutes Modern texts: students Poetry: Students will poetry: Students will

-answer one answer one question

-• 60% of GCSE question from a choice of comparative question on one unseen

-• poem and one

-question comparing

-' this poem with a

-from their chosen second unseen

-anthology cluster. poem.